Ghosts of the Royale

 Maybe Zed’s already found himself a good job someplace else.
 Hell, he’s smart enough to teach night classes in cinematography or film theory at a university somewhere.
 But my heart tells me he’s still haunting the Royale.

 Sometimes I have this sort of dream, or maybe it’s a nightmare, I can’t tell: Zed’s there in the abandoned Royale, busy as usual in the projection booth while the wrecking crew sets up outside.
 He gets that big projector running, playing something by Bergman or Billy Wilder.
 He goes out onto that balcony, the same place where Myra Sims once let me put my hand up her shirt, but instead of sitting down he climbs up on the bannister, right in front of the projection booth.
 Into the damn dead center of the light from that xenon bulb.

 At first there’s nothing, just a black silhouette on the screen.
-But then the light starts to burn him, burns him so hot and fast there isnt even any pain, burns him right into the goddamn movie with the rest of the celluloid ghosts.
+But then the light starts to burn him, burns him so damn hot and so damn fast there isnt even any pain, burns him right into the goddamn movie with the rest of the celluloid ghosts.